Approval Of Social Cannabis Means Public Consumption For Colorado

 The new system will extend beyond traditional cannabusinesses.
 Colorado residents and visitors will soon be able to buy and enjoy cannabis in venues including art galleries, hotels, restaurants, and yoga studios.
 Events can also apply for temporary licenses.

-Mobile lounges will be permitted under the new law.
+The new law will also permit mobile lounges.
 This will surely be greeted with a sigh of relief from Colorado cannabis tour operators and event organizers, who have faced opposition from local law enforcement.

 How Will the New System Work?